Insurance in Aruba

 General Health Insurance

-The General Health Insurance (AZV) is a basic insurance (health insurance) that applies to every resident of Aruba.
+The General Health Insurance (AZV) is a basic assurance that applies to every resident of Aruba.

 The role of the AZV Implementing Body is to implement the National Ordinance AZV.
 This means that the medical costs (GP, specialist, physiotherapy, dentist and hospitalization) are reimbursed for everyone who is registered as a resident of Aruba.